Grade Level(s): 9

 Credit: 1.0

 After an introductory course in Drama, Dance or Vocal Music, students will be eligible to audition for placement in the musical theater track.
 This track is intended to be a three-year course of study in the multidisciplinary subject area of Musical Theater.
-However, upperclassmen may audition for placement in their grade level cohort if they do not start the program in grade 10.
+Musical Theater Dance does not require an audition.

-Prerequisite: Dance, Drama, or Vocal Ensemble course and vocal/movement audition
+Prerequisite: Dance, Drama, or Vocal Ensemble course and vocal audition

 Credit: 1.0

-Prerequisite: Musical Theater I or audition* and educator approval
+Prerequisite: Musical Theater I or vocal audition and educator approval

 Credit: 1.0